samtron1412/docs/soc/edu/learning.md

 - Students in senior year of high schools in Korea can spend 13 hours per day for studying, and they only sleep for about five hours.

+# Tips and Tricks

+## Flashcards

+- Making your own flashcards
+- Add pictures and mix them with words
+    + Mnemonic devices: anything that helps you create a mental association between two pieces of information
+        * ROYGBIV: order of colors in the visible light spectrum
+        * Associative imagery: weird crazy stories
+- One card, one question/one fact; don't cramp many facts in one card
+    + Illusion of competence: recognition vs. recall
+        * Recognition: I've exposed/seen this before
+        * Recall: Actively retrieving something out of memory without
+    + If you know only some of the facts in a multiple fact flashcard, you are caught in the illusion of competence that you know all the facts.
+- Break down complex concepts into multiple simple questions
+- Say the answers out loud
+    + A way of mentally committing to your answers before looking at the solution.
+    + Avoid the illusion of competence
+- Study the card in both directions
+    + From the question to the answer, and vice versa
+    + From the symbol to the definition, and vice versa

+## More effective in lectures

+- If the speed of the professor is faster than what you want
+    + Preparing before the lecture
+        * Read the notes, textbooks
+    + Switching to webcast instead of live lectures
+    + Choose a good location to sit

+## Making connections

++ Taking notes instead of typing
+    - Using MIND MAPPING again
+    - Practice how to do MIND MAPs
++ Saying words out loud
++ Your emotions
++ Your memories
++ Another subjects

+## Learning new languages

+- Space repetition software (SRS)
+- Japanese
+    + WaniKani
+    + AnkiSRS.net
+- Method of Loci
+    + Associate words with different rooms of the house
+    + Visualization association
+- Rewarding systems
+    + Watching an episode
+    + Reading a chapter of Manga

+## Others

+1. Halo effect - professors impression of you ( eye contact, note taking, sit in front)
+2. Plan like you’ve never planned before (calendars, syllabus, highlight)
+3. Know game plan - components of each class (grading scale) ask upper class men for advice
+4. Surround self with smart, accountable friends
+5. Make projects mean something ( invest time in)
+6. Send assignments early to professors ( they will tell you what you did wrong)
+7. Be meticulous (perfection)
+8. Be efficient (each class requires different strategic study plans)
+9. Know your limits (make plan according to your preference)
+10. Eliminate distractions and say no to Netflix
+11. Study to UNDERSTAND!!! (teach yourself)
+12. Change game plan to each class
+13. Prepare for crunch time (practice problems and exams) (ready to go) ( diy study guide)
+14. “Do more than what was asked” “be extra” take resources you have and utilize them

 # References